hbourlot/42/README.md

 **ft_printf**: A custom implementation of the C printf function, supporting various formatting options.

-**get_next_line**: A function that reads a line from a file descriptor, one of the first steps towards mastering file handling.
+**get_next_line**: A function that reads a line from a file descriptor, one of the first steps towards mastering file handling 😎.

 **libft**: A custom C library that reimplements standard C functions and utility tools.